-Not only the recruitment, but also the organizational structure and armed operations of al-Qaeda have had a global reach.
-Despite severe repression, the group remained able, in the second half of the 1990s, to operate inside some Arab countries, notably Saudi Arabia and Yemen, and they also probably had access to wealthy and powerful circles.
-Al-Qaeda seems to have been behind two attacks against US targets in Saudi Arabia in 1995-96.
-Then it sought out its targets in other countries: Suicide bombings against the US embassies in Kenya and Tanzania in 1998, a daring attack on the USS Cole in Yemen in 2000, and then 11 September.
-All al-Qaeda's known targets so far have been American, but in several parts of the world.
-The perpetrators consider themselves as engaged in a global war against US hegemony.
+Not only the recruitment, but also the organizational structure and armed operations of Al-Qaeda have had a global reach.
+Despite severe repression, the group remained able, in the second half of the 1990s, to operate inside some Arab countries, notably Saudi Arabia and Jemen, and they also probably had access to wealthy and powerful circles.
+Al-Qaeda seems to have been behind the attack against the US forces at Khobar Towers in Saudi Arabia in 1996 and also the daring attack on the USS Cole in Jemen in 2000.
+However, the organization did not limit its operations to the Middle East.
+The first attempt to destroy the World Trade Center in New York in 1993 was probably made by associates of the people who formed Al-Qaeda, and it seems to have been proven that Al-Qaeda was involved in the suicide bombings against the US embassies in Kenya and Tanzania in 1998.
+Then came the spectacular attacks against New York and Washington on 11 September 2001.
+All Al-Qaedas known targets so far have been American, but in several parts of the world.
+The perpetrators seem to consider themselves as engaged in a global insurrectionary war against the USA.

-What about al-Qaeda's goals?
+What about their goals?
 Are they also global?
-It may not be pertinent to point out that the long term goal of al-Qaeda is to Islamise all of humanity since this, at least in principle, would constitute the final goal of any missionary religion.
+It may not be pertinent to point out that the long term goal of Al-Qaeda is to Islamise all of humanity since this, at least in principle, would constitute the final goal of any missionary religion.
 Short to medium term goals are more relevant in defining the movement's character.
 Al-Qaeda is not a nationalist organization.
-Its aim is not to liberate any particular state, such as 'Saudi Arabia', and also not the Arab nation as a whole, although most al-Qaeda operatives are Arabs.
-Its first goal is to liberate Islam's holy places Mecca and Medina by forcing the withdrawal of all US occupation forces from the Arabian Peninsula.
-10 The shame of bearing witness to how the armies of the infidels garrison the core region of the Prophet seems to have been the main motivating force for Osama bin Laden's rupture with the Saudi regime in the early 1990s.
+It's aim is not to liberate any particular state, such as 'Saudi Arabia', and also not the Arab nation as a whole.
+Its first goal is to liberate Islam's holy places Mecca and Medina and force the withdrawal of all US occupation forces from the Arabian peninsula.
+The shame of bearing witness to how the armies of the infidels garrison the core region of the Prophet seems to have been the main motivating force for Osama bin Laden's rupture with the Saudi regime in the early 1990s.
 Al-Qaeda aims not only at driving out the Americans, but also at liberating the peninsula from the moribund Saudi regime, who is guilty of collaboration with the infidels.
-Al-Qaeda's leaders must have watched with pleasure how the US plan to attack Iraq has caused friction in US relations with Egypt and Saudi Arabia.
-After the Arabian peninsula, the radical Islamists of al-Qaeda will no doubt want to liberate other holy places, such as Baghdad and Jerusalem, in order to revive the Caliphate.
-It is clear from al-Qaeda's propaganda that its leaders refute the legitimacy of all such states that have been formed in the Middle East since the fall of the Ottoman Empire in 1922 and the abolition of the office of Caliph in 1924 (The Ottomans had succeeded the Abbasid
+After the Arabian peninsula, the radical Islamists of Al-Qaeda will no doubt want to liberate other holy places, such as Baghdad and Jerusalem, in order to revive the Caliphate.
+It is clear from Al-Qaeda's propaganda that its leaders refute the legitimacy of all such states that have been formed in the Middle East since the fall of the Ottoman Empire in 1922 and the abolition of the office of Caliph in 1924 (The Ottomans had succeeded the Abbasid Caliphs of Baghdad in their function as protectors of the faith after the Mongols sacked Baghdad in 1258).
+Osama bin Laden's followers intend to resurrect a multi-national society - or empire, with a duty to protect Islam.
+If not entirely global, Al-Qaeda's goals go far beyond the national level.
+The immediate goal of his actions is probably to polarise the Islamic world between the truly faithful (the umma) and the regimes who collaborate with the United States, and thus strengthen the forces of radical Islam in the Muslim world in general, and the Arab lands in particular.
+In the words of Michael Scott Doran, bin Laden is engaged in 'a profoundly serious civil war over Arab and Muslim identity in the modern world.'
+10